-I love laminated doughs and there is something quite magical when you get the lightest croissant, pain au chocolat or savoury variation – all with the crispiest flakes and a buttery, though not greasy, flavour.
+There really is something quite magical when you get the lightest croissant, pain au chocolat or savoury variation – all with the crispiest flakes and a buttery, though not greasy, flavour.

-Rather than a light, cresent-shaped, bready concoction with not much flavour – ie) your average supermarket croissant – I like a croissant to have a crisp outer shell as you bite into it, with bits of the flaky exterior falling off, a honeycombed structure inside and a soft, buttery flavour.
-And it has to melt in the mouth rather than stick to the roof of the mouth!
+Rather than just a light, cresent-shaped, bready concoction with not much flavour – ie) a typical commercial croissant – I like a croissant to have a crisp outer shell as you bite into it, with bits of the flaky exterior falling off, a honeycombed structure inside, a soft, buttery flavour and a lovely sweet, almost nutty aroma.
+And a good croissant has to melt in the mouth rather than stick to the roof of the mouth!

 A few tips

 - Avoid making a laminated dough on a hot day!
 Not least for your sanity.
 If you are going to, though, you need to work quickly to prevent butter oozing out of the dough.

 - The butter needs to be malleable but cold- this is far better than working with a rock-solid slab.
 And it must be of a good quality.
 The cheaper butters, often with a high proportion of water in them, tend to ooze out during the baking.
 Great if you are aiming for croissants flottants, though!